Written by Ashwin Dewan and published on 07 June 2021.

-"My 3-year-old son was reserved and suffered from low-confidence.
-He would stutter when talking to others and he wasn’t sure of himself.
-Joining the school cricket team on Harsha’s insistence brought about a remarkable change in his nature, He soon started talking more to others and his stuttering stopped.
-It was as if he had been injected with a dose of confidence, I credit this change in my son to sports", says Harsha Gunalan, an SEO specialist
+"My 3-year-old son was very reserved and low on confidence kind of child, he would stutter when talking to others.
+Joining the school's cricket team brought a remarkable change in his nature, he has started talking more to others and his stuttering stopped.
+It just seems as if he has been injected with a dose of confidence, I credit this change in my son to sports", says Harsha Gunalan, an SEO specialist

 Children love to play anywhere and with anything - this is a universal truth.
 While playing any sport that involves physical activity and exercise, the body releases endorphins, which trigger a positive feeling in the body.
 So, if your child plays a sport, especially as part of a team, she will tend to be happy.

 When you encourage your child to take part in sport, you are also helping to develop his social skills.
 How?
 By participating in sport, your child will develop social skills such as leadership and how to communicate and build a team.
 That will help him later in various spheres of life.
 He will learn to interact and work not only with other children his age but also with adults in the form of his coaches and sports officials.
 His social circle will also broaden.